-Staging
+Staging NHL

-The stage describes how many areas of the body are affected by lymphoma and where these areas are.
+The stage of a lymphoma describes how many areas of the body are affected by lymphoma and where these areas are.
 This information helps doctors plan the right treatment for you.

 The stage of a lymphoma is usually described using numbers from 1 to 4: